 Initially, Atlassian was a server company.
 The team built and bundled tools; the customers purchased these tools, extracted them from archives, and set them up on their devices.

 That went well for many years until customers started complaining about the complexity of the setup processes and further maintenance challenges.
-The Atlassian team addressed those issues rapidly: they decided to take over the maintenance challenges and let customers simply access and enjoy the functionality.
+The Atlassian team rapidly addressed those issues: they decided to take over the maintenance challenges and let customers access and enjoy the functionality.

 A tenant is a single entity with defined permissions, features, and settings.